kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 ### Introducing Compass

-Compass is a multi-tenant system that consists of components that provide a way to manage your applications across multiple Kyma Runtimes.
+Compass is a central, multi-tenant system that allows you to connect Applications and manage them across multiple Kyma Runtimes.
 Read the [documentation](https://kyma-project.io/docs/1.6/components/compass/) to learn how to enable this experimental component and try it out.

 ### Authorization and authentication

-To ensure secure communication between Compass, Runtimes, and Application we provide you with several authentication and authorization options.
+To ensure secure communication between Compass, Runtimes, and Applications we provide you with several authentication and authorization options.
 To learn more, read [this](https://github.com/kyma-incubator/compass/blob/master/docs/architecture/authentication-and-authorization.md) document.

 ## Core and Supporting

-### Support for AsyncAPI 2.0 specification
+### Support for the AsyncAPI 2.0 specification

 Only three weeks after its official release, [AsyncAPI 2.0](https://twitter.com/AsyncAPISpec/status/1171831790887211011) is already a standard in Kyma.
 How did we manage to achieve this so fast?
 We have worked closely with the AsyncAPI community and actively contributed to their tooling.
 For details, have a look at the [AsyncAPI Converter](https://github.com/asyncapi/converter-go) and [AsyncAPI React](https://github.com/asyncapi/asyncapi-react) repositories maintained by Kyma developers.